New generations of entrepreneurs in the Middle East are looking to change perceptions, drive societal change and improve quality of life.

 The French “Grande école” jets its EMBA students off to study at a range of international campuses; in Oslo, Shanghai, Dallas, and, as of 2017, Belo Horizonte in Brazil.
 The program culminates in the “capstone project” where students can build business plans for their own entrepreneurial ventures.

-And it was there that Saleh developed his construction plan for a sports park in Jounieh, a coastal city in Lebanon, located 16 kilometers north of Beirut.
+And it was there that Saleh developed his construction plan for a sports park in Jounieh, a coastal city in Lebanon, located 16 kilometres north of Beirut.
 His aim: to unite a troubled community through sport.

 Saleh completed his EMBA at SKEMA earlier this year.
 Now, he’s getting permits, planning permission, developing designs, and looking for investors.